 Considered to be any email that’s sent to your entire subscriber list, direct emails are exactly that – A general email blast This could be a dispensary promotion, an announcement of a new product on the shelf, or simply a ‘hello’ with a dispensary update!
 Though considered to be ‘general’ you can still increase engagement with this type of email by segmenting your list and including their first name in the email using shortcodes provided by your email marketing software.
 If you’re not familiar with the idea of segmenting your list, think of it like this: When signing up email subscribers, take note of what they’re interested in.
 If they sign-up to your email list, maybe automate with a transactional email (see below) and ask them what products or brands they are interested in.
 That way, you aren’t sending them a promotion that is irrelevant to them.
 For example, you may annoy a subscriber by sending them an edibles promotion if they’re only interested in tinctures.

 Transactional emails will get you through the filters of your customer’s inbox.
 These are ‘triggered’ emails based on a customer’s action on your website.
 They might have filled out a form, completed a purchase, abandoned an item in a shopping cart, or simply added themselves to your email list.
 Since these emails are crafted specifically as a response to an action, they are viewed as most relevant to your subscriber and are therefore more engaging.
 The primary purpose of this type of email to follow-up on an action and give the customer more information.
 Companies who market directly to their consumers using transactional emails have seen conversion rates as high as 50% (eMarketer).
 Take advantage of the high open rates and include a promotional message within the body content of these emails.

 There is an ‘art’ to email marketing.
-So, to ensure you’re using this channel to yield the best results for your dispensary, we are going to touch on a few rules of etiquette and the current laws regarding email marketing here in the United States
+So, to ensure you’re using this channel to yield the best results for your dispensary, we are going to touch on a few rules of etiquette and the current laws regarding cannabis email marketing services & management here in the United States